thauanvargas/AverageChecker/README.md

 - Check Average of each item in trades

 # Known Issues
-- Need to fix somethings regarding Wall Furni as they are a bit different
-- Maybe wall items on trades, aren't with correct values right now
-- Doesn't check wallitems on double click
 - I didn't do a check to know if you can be banned by spamming the check average on MarketPlace so no feature was done to avoid if this happens (use at own risk)